The Victorian Turkish Baths Project logo

 Victorian Turkish Baths: their origin, development, and gradual decline

-John Thomas North, universally known as Colonel North, the Nitrate King, was the self-made son of a coal merchant.
+John Thomas North, known as Colonel North, the Nitrate King, was the self-made son of a coal merchant.
 He made the first of his fortunes in Chile during and after the Great Pacific War between Chile and her two northern neighbours, Bolivia and Peru.
-He returned to England in 1882 and the following year took out a ten year lease on an empty house at Avery Hill at Eltham, Kent (now part of London).
+He returned to England in 1882 and the following year took out a ten year lease on an empty house at Avery Hill at Eltham, Kent (now part of the London Borough of Greenwich).

-Before leaving for a visit to Chile in 1889, North commissioned the architect T W Cutler to make £40,000 worth of alterations and additions to the house.
-On his return, he found that Cutler had commissioned £100,000 work of work and the architect was dismissed, being replaced by his assistant J O Cooke.
+Before leaving for a visit to Chile in 1889, North commissioned the architect Thomas W Cutler (1842-1909) to make £40,000 worth of alterations and additions to the house.
+On his return, he found that Cutler had commissioned £100,000 of work, and the architect was dismissed, being replaced by his assistant J O Cooke.

 By the time the house was completed, North had also added a fernery, conservatory and a huge dome-covered Winter Garden.
 The separate stable block, like the mansion itself, was centrally heated and lit by electricity generated in an engine room to the west of the main building.